aarons/mystic-cryptic/README.md

 The [issues tab](https://github.com/aarons/mystic-cryptic/issues) has enhancement ideas and bugs.
 Please use that to raise any new issues, or to look for ideas on ways to contribute.

 For PRs, please include:
-- the problem you're solving as well as a link to the issue it resolves
+- the problem you're solving, as well as a link to the issue it resolves
 - an explanation of your implementation
 - details of how you tested your solution